Scarabaeus1031/NEXAH/nexah/symbolic_lexicon/Riemann_IEEE_Connection.md

 ## Summary

-NEXAH translates the abstract Riemann Critical Line and related number-theoretic structures (including Ramanujan summation -1/12, 12-fold Operator, binary shift patterns and resonant hovering drift) into a **practical, 3D-navigable instrument**.
+NEXAH translates the abstract Riemann Critical Line and related number-theoretic structures (including Ramanujan summation -1/12, the Taxicab number 1729, 12-fold Operator, binary shift patterns and resonant hovering drift) into a **practical, 3D-navigable instrument**.

 It is not a mathematical proof of the Riemann Hypothesis.
 It is a geometric and operational model that makes the underlying folding, mirror symmetry, 3-directional flow and resonant hovering drift visible and controllable — with direct application to real-world power system stability and navigation.